THOROUGHBRED MARE MATING

 Due to Mendel’s law of genetics, that states in 4 same matings there will always be a dominant and a recessive gene and there is no way of knowing which mating will bring through the dominant genes, this answers the statement I hear a lot (he was a good horse but his brother was useless)

-to Mr Nancho, Anabandana was the 6th foal and second mating to Anabaa she had a full brother called Forthwith 2 wins 37K, this pedigree line-breeding suited a filly better, Black Caviar was the first foal, Sunline was the second foal, but first mating to Desert Sun, Makarpura Star was the first foal and only mating to
+If you are lucky, you may wish to do the mating just once and hope you get the dominant genes, with my findings the dominant genes seem to come in the first two foals of any mating if they are of the same sex.
+Examples are Nacho Man was the 3rd foal but first to Mr Nancho, Anabandana was the 6th foal and second mating to Anabaa she had a full brother called Forthwith 2 wins 37K, this pedigree line-breeding suited a filly better, Black Caviar was the first foal, Sunline was the second foal, but first mating to Desert Sun, Makarpura Star was the first foal and only mating to

 Native Kingdom